pvs043/cMDTBuildLab/README.md

 # cMDTBuildLab

 cMDTBuildLab is a Powershell Module to help automize deployment Windows Reference Images on MDT Server with Desired State Configuration.<p>
-cMDTBuildLab is a fork from cMDT module (https://github.com/servicedudes/cmdt).
+cMDTBuildLab is a fork from [cMDT module](https://github.com/servicedudes/cmdt).

 ### Version
-1.2.0
+1.3.0

 See version history at [Project Site](https://github.com/pvs043/cMDTBuildLab/wiki/Version-History)